The Human Rights Committee envisions a community that:

 Term: 3 years

 Membership includes a member of the School Committee or an executive level member of the School administration, a member of the Lexington Police Department, and a member of the Town Senior Staff.
-There is a liaison from the Board of Selectmen, and the Committee reports to the Board.
+There is a liaison from the Select Board, and the Committee reports to the Board.

 If you have a question, comment or concern regarding any of these issues, please contact us.